The Starry Night: The painting

 The Starry Night is the only nocturne in the series of views from his bedroom window.
 In early June, Vincent wrote to Theo, "This morning I saw the countryside from my window a long time before sunrise with nothing but the morning star, which looked very big".
 Researchers have determined that Venus (sometimes referred to as the "morning star") was indeed visible at dawn in Provence in the spring of 1889, and was at that time nearly as bright as possible.
 So the brightest "star" in the painting, just to the viewer's right of the cypress tree, is Venus.

 The Moon is stylized, as astronomical records indicate that it was waning gibbous at the time Van Gogh painted the picture, and even if the phase of the Moon had been its waning crescent at the time, Van Gogh's Moon would not have been astronomically correct.
 (For other interpretations of the Moon, see below.)
 The one pictorial element that was not visible from Van Gogh's cell is the village, which is based on a sketch (F1541v) made from a hillside above the village of Saint-Rémy.
 Pickvance thought F1541v was done later, and the steeple more Dutch than Provençal, a conflation of several Van Gogh had painted and drawn in his Nuenen period, and thus the first of his "reminisces of the North" he was to paint and draw early the following year.
 Hulsker thought a landscape on the reverse (F1541r) was also a study for the painting.

+Described as a "touchstone of modern art", The Starry Night has been regarded as one of the most recognizable paintings in the Western canon.